Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 19.2 Thermal and Integration Considerations

 • The circuit does not involve switching losses under normal operation, but the main MOSFETs conduct continuously during daylight hours.
-•	Thermal dissipation per MOSFET must be modelled under typical PV string currents (10–13 A), with higher loads possible during backfeed events.
+• Thermal dissipation per MOSFET must be modelled under typical PV string currents, with higher loads possible during backfeed events.
+Continuous conduction currents may reach 20–25 A in modern 550–660 Wp module strings, and that thermal dissipation and copper
 • Existing tinned copper busbars inside the junction box may serve as primary thermal sinks.
 • MOSFETs should be thermally bonded to these conductors using isolated thermal pads or coupled via PCB copper planes, ensuring proper electrical insulation.
 • Ambient temperatures inside sealed junction boxes may exceed 70 degrees Celsius in high irradiance or rooftop installations, requiring accurate thermal simulation.
 • The entire PCB, including MOSFET thermal paths and copper geometries, must be modelled in collaboration with the junction box manufacturer or tooling supplier.
 • All layout decisions must respect Class II insulation requirements for high voltage DC, including appropriate creepage and clearance between conductors, copper planes and enclosure features.
 • Any use of the module frame as a thermal path must preserve dielectric separation and meet IEC 61730 requirements for long term material integrity.
 • This protection circuit must not be treated as a stand alone safety component.
 It requires joint integration between the junction box supplier on the hardware side and the client side power systems engineer or PV integrator on the deployment side.
 • Proper system level modelling is essential to ensure coordination with PV array architecture, inverter protection logic, insulation behaviour and overall fault handling performance

 20 Forward Looking System Architecture and Grid Control Impact